ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 A server MUST ensure that the HPKE keys it uses are not valid for any other protocol that uses HPKE with the "message/bhttp request" label.
-Designers of other protocols, especially new versions of this protocol, can ensure key diversity by choosing a different label in their use of HPKE.
-The "message/bhttp response" label was chosen for symmetry only as it provides key diversity only within the HPKE context created using the "message/bhttp request" label.
+Designers of protocols that reuse this encapsulation format, especially new versions of this protocol, can ensure key diversity by choosing a different label in their use of HPKE.
+The "message/bhttp response" label was chosen for symmetry only as it provides key diversity only within the HPKE context created using the "message/bhttp request" label; see {{repurposing-the-encapsulation-format}}.

-A server is responsible for either rejecting replayed request or ensuring that the effect of replays does not adversely affect clients or resources; see
+A server is responsible for either rejecting replayed requests or ensuring that the effect of replays does not adversely affect clients or resources; see
 {{replay}}.